ajhenley/gitbook/for_loops.md

-# Counting with for loops
+###Counting with for loops

-As you have seen in previous exercises, while loops and do-while loops can be used when you want to repeat a set of instructions.
+As you have seen in previous exercises, while loops and do-while loops are used when you want to repeat a set of instructions.

-But loops keep going as long as something is true.
-What if you want to do something a given number of times and you know the number of interations.Then you want a for loop.
+Those loops keep going as long as something is true.
+What if you want to do something a given number of times?
+What if you know the number of iterations?
+Then you want to use a for loop.

 ```java
 import java.util.Scanner;